Shark attack: Shark barrier

-A shark barrier (otherwise known as a "shark-proof enclosure" or "beach enclosure") is seabed-to-surface protective barrier that is placed around a beach to separate people from sharks.
+A shark barrier (otherwise known as a "shark-proof enclosure" or "beach enclosure") is a seabed-to-surface protective barrier that is placed around a beach to separate people from sharks.
 Shark barriers form a fully enclosed swimming area that prevents sharks from entering.
 Shark barrier design has evolved from rudimentary fencing materials to netted structures held in place with buoys and anchors.
 Recent designs have used plastics to increase strength and versatility.

-When deployed in sheltered areas shark barriers offer complete protection and are seen as a more environmentally friendly option as they largely avoid bycatch.
-However, barriers are not effective on surf beaches because they usually disintegrate in the swell and so are normally constructed only around sheltered areas such as harbour beaches.
+When deployed in sheltered areas, shark barriers offer complete protection and are seen as a more environmentally friendly option as they largely avoid bycatch.
+However, barriers are not effective on surf beaches because they usually disintegrate in the swell.
+Thus, barriers are normally constructed only around sheltered areas such as harbour beaches.

 Shark nets

-In Australia and South Africa shark nets are used to reduce the risk of shark attack.
-Since 1936 sharks nets have been utilised off Sydney beaches.
+In Australia and South Africa, shark nets are used to reduce the risk of shark attack.
+Since 1936, shark nets have been used off Sydney beaches.
 Shark nets are currently installed at beaches in New South Wales and Queensland; 83 beaches are meshed in Queensland compared with 51 in New South Wales.
 Since 1952, nets have been installed at numerous beaches in South Africa by the KwaZulu-Natal Sharks Board.

 Shark nets do not offer complete protection but work on the principle of "fewer sharks, fewer attacks".
 They reduce occurrence via shark mortality.
 Reducing the local shark populations is believed to reduce the chance of an attack.
-Historical shark attack figures suggest that the use of shark nets and drumlines does markedly reduce the incidence of shark attack when implemented on a regular and consistent basis.
+Historical shark attack figures suggest that shark nets and drumlines markedly reduce the incidence of shark attack when regularly and consistently implemented.

-The downside with shark nets is that they do result in bycatch, including threatened and endangered species.
-Between September 2017 and April 2018, 403 animals were killed in the nets in New South Wales, including 10 critically endangered grey nurse sharks, 7 dolphins, 7 green sea turtles and 14 great white sharks.
-Between 1950 and 2008, 352 tiger sharks and 577 great white sharks were killed in the nets in New South Wales—also during this period, a total of 15,135 marine animals were killed in the nets, including whales, turtles, rays, dolphins, and dugongs.
-KwaZulu-Natal's net program, operated by the KwaZulu-Natal Sharks Board, has killed more than 33,000 sharks in a 30-year period—during the same 30-year period, 2,211 turtles, 8,448 rays, and 2,310 dolphins were killed in KwaZulu-Natal.
+The downside of shark nets is that they result in bycatch, including threatened and endangered species.
+Between September 2017 and April 2018, 403 animals were killed in the nets in New South Wales, including 10 critically endangered grey nurse sharks, 7 dolphins, 7 green sea turtles, and 14 great white sharks.
+Between 1950 and 2008, 352 tiger sharks and 577 great white sharks were killed in the nets in New South Wales.
+Also during this period, 15,135 marine animals were killed in the nets, including whales, turtles, rays, dolphins, and dugongs.
+KwaZulu-Natal's net program, operated by the KwaZulu-Natal Sharks Board, has killed more than 33,000 sharks in a 30-year period.
+During the same 30-year period, 2,211 turtles, 8,448 rays, and 2,310 dolphins were killed in KwaZulu-Natal.

-Shark nets have been criticized by environmentalists, scientists, and conservationists; they say shark nets harm the marine ecosystem.
+Shark nets have been criticized by environmentalists, scientists, and conservationists, who assert that shark nets harm the marine ecosystem.
 In particular, the current net program in New South Wales has been described as being "extremely destructive" to marine life.
 Sharks are important to the ecosystem and killing them harms the ecosystem.